marcosQuesada/githubTop/README.md

  From the service point of view, we just have a repository, in charge of loading results, this is implemented as an HttpRepository that consumes github client endpoint.

 ### Github Client
- Github client includes now timeout and retry policy,retrying on different faiiure scenarios, including (202 responses).
-Rate limit middleware is just mirroring real github api behaviour, so can be ommited as its not crucial in our scenario, but in other cases, requests must be stopped to free rate-limit banings.
+Github client includes now timeout and retry policy, retrying on different failure scenarios, including (202 responses).
+Rate limit middleware is just a mirror from real github api behaviour, wrapping original endpoint offering a limit where requests must be stopped up to free rate-limit max request.

 ### Cache Layer
 HttpRepository is wrapped by a cache layer, so each request becomes a real request to github api if we have a cache miss.
- Cache has been implemented in top of an LRU structure, adding a worker in charge of entry expirations.
+Cache has been implemented in top of an LRU structure, adding a worker in charge of entry expiration.

 ### Auth Layer
  An authentication service has been built, using JWT and cookies (i don't like cookies too, but have been great for testing :) ).
-As explained, auth layer wraps service layer, so credentials are required to access final services, those credentials (user / pass) are validated using right now an static validator, but it's decoupled, so can be easy replaced.
+As explained, auth layer wraps service layer, so that, credentials are required to access final services, those credentials (user / pass) are validated using right now a static validator, but it's decoupled, so can be easy replaced.

- To allow jwt real scheme, me need a seperate authentication service... on the challenge is implemented as another endpoint too.
+ To allow jwt real scheme, me need a seperated authentication service... on the challenge has been implemented as another endpoint too.
- For testing purposes, **token expiration is set to just one minute**, it's quite easy to get expired during tests.
+ For testing purposes, **token expiration fixed to just one minute**, it's quite easy to get expired during tests.

- Required keys are provided in config folder, keys were generated as:
+ Required keys provided in config folder, keys have been generated as:
   ```
   openssl genrsa -out app.rsa 1024
   openssl rsa -in app.rsa -pubout > app.rsa.pub